Mysticism: Hellenistic world

-Early Christianity - theoria (contemplation)
+Early Christianity

 In early Christianity the term "mystikos" referred to three dimensions, which soon became intertwined, namely the biblical, the liturgical and the spiritual or contemplative.
 The biblical dimension refers to "hidden" or allegorical interpretations of Scriptures.
 The liturgical dimension refers to the liturgical mystery of the Eucharist, the presence of Christ in the Eucharist.
 The third dimension is the contemplative or experiential knowledge of God.

-Until the sixth century, the Greek term theoria, meaning "contemplation" in Latin, was used for the mystical interpretation of the Bible. and the vision of God.
+Until the sixth century, the Greek term theoria, meaning "contemplation" in Latin, was used for the mystical interpretation of the Bible and the vision of God.
 The link between mysticism and the vision of the Divine was introduced by the early Church Fathers, who used the term as an adjective, as in mystical theology and mystical contemplation.

 Theoria enabled the Fathers to perceive depths of meaning in the biblical writings that escape a purely scientific or empirical approach to interpretation.
 The Antiochene Fathers, in particular, saw in every passage of Scripture a double meaning, both literal and spiritual.

 Later, theoria or contemplation came to be distinguished from intellectual life, leading to the identification of θεωρία or contemplatio with a form of prayer distinguished from discursive meditation in both East and West.

 Medieval meaning

 This threefold meaning of "mystical" continued in the Middle Ages.
-According to Dan Merkur, the term unio mystica came into use in the 13th century as a synonym for the "spiritual marriage," the ecstasy, or rapture, that was experienced when prayer was used "to contemplate both God’s omnipresence in the world and God in his essence."
-Under the influence of Pseudo-Dionysius the Areopagite the mystical theology came to denote the investigation of the allegorical truth of the Bible, and "the spiritual awareness of the ineffable Absolute beyond the theology of divine names."
+According to Dan Merkur, the term unio mystica came into use in the 13th century as a synonym for the "spiritual marriage", the ecstasy, or rapture, that was experienced when prayer was used "to contemplate both God's omnipresence in the world and God in his essence."
+Mysticism was also manifested in various sects of the time such as the Waldensians.

+Apophatic theology

+Under the influence of Pseudo-Dionysius the Areopagite the term mystical theology came to denote the investigation of the allegorical truth of the Bible, and "the spiritual awareness of the ineffable Absolute beyond the theology of divine names."
 Pseudo-Dionysius' Apophatic theology, or "negative theology", exerted a great influence on medieval monastic religiosity, although it was mostly a male religiosity, since women were not allowed to study.
 It was influenced by Neo-Platonism, and very influential in Eastern Orthodox Christian theology.
 In western Christianity it was a counter-current to the prevailing Cataphatic theology or "positive theology".
-Mysticism was also manifested in various sects of the time such as the Waldensians.